 If the payment is And the program is Then

-Railroad Retirement ALTCS Counted as unearned income.
+Railroad Retirement ALTCS Counted as unearned

-SSI-MAO
+SSI-MAO income.

-NOTE Any part of the
+SSI-IVIAU NOTE Any part of the

 MSP pension paid to an ex-

-spouse as community property under a divorce
+INIO1 spouse as community

+property under a divorce

 decree is not counted to the

 retiree.

-Adult The Tier I - Social Security Equivalent Benefit
+Adult The Tier I - Social Security Faviry clast Banefit

-Caretaker Relative is counted in full as unearned income.
+Caretaker Relative Security Equivalent Benefit is counted in full as

+Carotation Relative unearned income.

-Pregnant Woman
+Pregnant Woman andamod moome.

 The taxable amount of

 Child any Tier 1 - Non-Social

+K: -1 - O Security Equivalent

-KidsCare Security Equivalent Benefit, Tier II benefit,
+KidsCare Benefit, Tier II benefit,

-Magazie vested dual benefit and
+vested dual benefit and

-supplemental annuity is
+supplemental annuity is counted.

-counted.
 Non-taxable

 amounts are excluded.

 All other pension and ALTCS Counted as unearned

-retirement payments income.
+retirement payments , income.

-SSI-MAO NOTE A CU
+SSI-MAO

-Med NOTE Any part of the
+NOTE Any part of the

 MSP pension paid to an ex-